 4. The Essay:|

-Your essay should be 10-12 pages and it must have a title.
+Your essay should be 10-12 pages of text and it must have a title.
 All pages must be doubled-spaced, numbered, and must use standard fonts and margins.
 The narrative of your essay (the presentation of facts, analysis of research material, or historical chronology) should be structured around an argument or thesis.
 It is not enough merely to relate facts that are already known, retell a familiar story, or rehash a familiar argument.
 The most important objective of your essay is to present an original argument, theory, or analysis that is supported by a critical approach to your sources.
 Keep in mind that you are writing this essay mainly for yourself rather than for your instructor.
 Pick a topic in which you are truly interested and that you think is important for your own understanding of the First World War and/or its legacies.